 Stay in Parramatta Park if you like quieter areas, you want to be away from the CBD, but still close, you enjoy shopping, you want to catch the Kuranda Scenic Railway, you don’t mind being away from the best nightlife.

-Best Places to Stay in Cairns Parramatta Park:
+Best Places to Stay in Cairns Parramatta Park for first-timers:

-Meriton Suites Church Street, Parramatta Set beside the Parramatta River, Meriton Suites Church Street, Parramatta boasts a range of self-contained, luxurious 1, 2 and 3 bedroom suites.
-Guests enjoy the indoor and outdoor swimming pool, an onsite 24-hour fitness centre and free unlimited WiFi.
-Parramatta Station is 10 minutes’ walk away and onsite car parking is available.
+luxury ($$$): Meriton Suites Church Street, Parramatta, 5-star hotel, located next to the Parramatta River, offering range of self-contained, luxurious 1, 2 and 3 bedroom suites.
+It is a short walk from Parramatta Station and onsite car parking is available.

 Located in the Yidinji traditional Aboriginal country, close to Edge Hill, Cairns North is an excellent spot if you want to stay in the most hipster part of the city.